-- 5.13 Requirement 4 of GSR Part 2 [5] states that "[s]enior management shall establish goals, strategies, plans and objectives for the organization that are consistent with the organization's safety policy." - 5.14 The goals, strategies, plans and objectives that are established by senior management should be derived and documented in accordance with the management system and should recognize that both short term and long term safety aspects are involved in radioactive waste management.
-The goals, strategies, plans and objectives should give safety paramount importance and should seek to adhere to the waste hierarchy see para.
+5.13 Requirement 4 of GSR Part 2 [5] states that "[s]enior management shall establish goals, strategies, plans and objectives for the organization that are consistent with the organization's safety policy."

+5.14 The goals, strategies, plans and objectives that are established by senior management should be derived and documented in accordance with the management system and should recognize that both short term and long term safety aspects are involved in radioactive waste management.
+The goals, strategies, plans and objectives should give safety paramount importance and should seek to adhere to the waste hierarchy - see para.
 3.29 of SF-1 [2] and Ref.
+[2325].

-[25]. - 5.15 The goals, strategies, plans and objectives should include appropriate means of considering the concerns and expectations of interested parties in decision making (see paras 5.21-5.31), and should be communicated effectively and consulted upon, as appropriate. - 5.16 Radioactive waste management strategies should be developed taking full advantage of opportunities and synergies arising from national, regional and international cooperation and experience, 18 where appropriate.
+5.15 The goals, strategies, plans and objectives should include appropriate means of considering the concerns and expectations of interested parties in decision making (see paras 5.21-5.31), and should be communicated effectively and consulted upon, as appropriate.

+5.16 Radioactive waste management strategies should be developed taking full advantage of opportunities and synergies arising from national, regional and international cooperation and experience, where appropriate.
 Such strategies should include milestones, and clear time frames for the achievement of these milestones.
+In some States, putting certain radioactive waste management steps explicitly into national laws has been a successful way of achieving strategie milestones.